-Treatment Site Method of Application LO-VOL 6 (pt./acre) Specific Use Directions Annual broadleaf weeds 1-1/3 to 2-2/3 Apply when annual weeds are small and growing actively before the bud stage.
-Biennial and perennial weeds should be rosette to bud stage, but not flowering Biennial and perennial broadleaf weeds and susceptible woody plants Up to 2-2/3 at the time of application.
-For difficult-to-control perennial broadleaf weeds and woody species, tank mix up to 23.2 fluid ounces of LO-VOL 6 plus 1 to 4 qts. of Garlon 3A herbicide per acre.
+Treatment Site Method of Application 2,4-D LV4 (pt./acre) Specific Use Directions Annual broadleaf weeds 2 to 4 Apply when annual weeds are small and growing actively before the bud stage.
+Biennial and perennial weeds should be rosette to bud stage, but not flowering at the time of application.
+For difficult-to-control perennial broadleaf weeds and Biennial and perennial broadleaf weeds and susceptible woody plants 4 to 8 woody species, tank mix up to 4 qts. of 2,4-D LV4 plus 1 to 4 qts. of Garlon 3A per acre.
 Oil or wetting agent may be added to the spray, if needed for increased effectiveness.
-For ground application: (high volume) apply a total spray volume of 100 to 400 gallons per acre; (low volume) apply a total spray volume of 10 to 100 gallons per acre.
+For ground application: (High volume) apply a total spray volume of 100 to 400 gallons per acre; (low volume) apply a total spray volume of 10 to 100 gallons per acre.
 For helicopter: Apply a total spray volume of 5 to 30 gallons per acre.
-Spot Treatment to control Broadleaf weeds See Instructions for "Spot Treatment" Note: To control broadleaf weeds in small areas with a hand sprayer, use an application rate equivalent to the broadcast rate recommended for this treatment site and spray to thoroughly wet all foliage.
-See rate conversion table and instructions for "Spot Treatment" and use of hand-held sprayers under "Application".
-Tree Injection Application See instructions for tree injection in "Forestry Uses" section.
-Southern wild rose Broadcast: Apply in a spray volume of 5 or more gallons per acre by aircraft or Broadleaf application Spot treatment Up to 2-2/3 2/3 gal./100 gals. of spray 10 or more gallons per acre by ground equipment.
+Spot Treatment to control Broadleaf weeds See Instructions for "Spot Treatment" Note: To control broadleaf weeds in small areas with a hand sprayer, use an application rate equivalent to the broadcast rates recommended for this treatment site and spray to thoroughly wet all foliage.
+See rate conversion table and instructions for "Spot Treatment" and use of hand-held sprayer under "Application Instructions."
+Basal spray, cut surface, frill and girdle Tree injection application methods. e, and Refer to "Forestry Uses" section for specific use instructions for these application methods.
+Southern wild rose Broadleaf application up to 4 Broadcast: Apply in a spray volume of 5 or more gallons per acre by aircraft or 10 or more gallons per acre by ground equipment.
 Apply when foliage is well developed.
 Thorough coverage is required.
-Use 2/3 gal. of LO-VOL 6 plus 4 to 8 fluid ounces of an agricultural surfactant per 100 gallons of water.
+Use 4 qts.
+Spot treatment 1 gal./100 gals. of spray of 2,4-D LV4 plus 4 to 8 fluid ounces of an agricultural surfactant per 100 gallons of water.
 Two or more treatments may be required.